 While email marketing analytics is a blog post on its own, knowing even the basics of your analytics can help you tailor your emails to be more effective.
 Your email marketing software will provide you with information that includes:

-- Open rate – who read your email.
-Average is between 35 percent and 45 percent.
+- Open rate – how many people read your email.
+Your average should be between 35 percent and 45 percent.

 - What time people read your email